Wildhoney/Switzerland/README.md

 ## Using Promises

-Up until now we have been immediately yielding `props` from our middleware, however in Switzerland middleware **also** supports yielding a [`Promise`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), which will cause the piping/composing to pause until the promise has been resolved before continuining &ndash; inevitably this also causes a delay in the first rendering of the component's HTML.
+Up until now we have been immediately yielding `props` from our middleware, however in Switzerland middleware **also** supports yielding a [`Promise`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise), which will cause the piping/composing to pause until the promise has been resolved before continuing &ndash; inevitably this also causes a delay in the first rendering of the component's HTML.

 We're going to enhance our `swiss-cheese` component even further by using a custom font for our cheese list.
 For this we could simply use the `@font-face` rule in CSS which has its problems, or in our case we're going to wait for the font to be available before rendering the `swiss-cheese` component by using the `FontFace` constructor.